Superpose: Rigid-group / Flexible Structure Overlay

 Pairing

-AssertionError: Overwriting prior pairing for ... in structure B: Attempted pairing was ambiguous with two atoms of structure A mapped to the same atom of B. Sometimes this is because of multiple conformers, which can be resolved in pair by specifying the conformer to be used in each selection, eg. --moving ((chain==A)&(conformer==1))
+AssertionError: Overwriting prior pairing for ... in structure B: Attempted pairing was ambiguous with two atoms of structure A mapped to the same atom of B. Sometimes this is because of multiple conformers, which can be resolved with pair options specifying which conformer.
+In the following example, the highest occupancy conformer (aka #1) will be used if there is more than one: pasto.superpose ‣ pair –moving ((chain==A)(conformer==1))

 Refinement